tekvickaaa/atthack/README.md

 In Discord, use the following commands:
 - `!transcribe` - Start transcribing the voice channel you're in
 - `!stop` - Stop transcription
+- `!transcript` - View all transcripts from the current session
+- `!export` - Export transcripts as a JSON file
+- `!clear` - Clear all transcripts for this server

 ## Development